 How do you set up a referral network of your own?
-Whether you’re a lawyer and accountant, one of the easiest ways to get into that partnership track is to have that network of introducers or a referral network.
+Whether you’re a lawyer or an accountant, one of the easiest ways to get onto that partnership track is to start winning work through a network of introducers, or a referral network.
 But how do you set up a referral network?
 I’ve put together a short video to share some insightful tips on how you can navigate along with your network and see how you can set up a referral network that can push you up to that partnership track.